RetroGamer74/SuperLanPlay_MacOSX/README.md

 Installation Instructions.
 ==========================

-Download SuperLanPlay.app.zip from this repository and extract it.
+Download SuperLanPlay app from [releases](releases) and extract it.

 Drag it to your Desktop for example or Application Folder, as you want.